 All issues involving water or moisture should be resolved prior to the installation of Garrison Collection hardwood flooring.
-In fact, for any new construction or remodeling project, pre-finished hardwood flooring should be one of the last items installed.
-As a general rule, the jobsite should be monitored for consistent, normal room temperature between 60° and 80° F and relative humidity between 30% and 50% and acclimate as necessary.
+As a general rule, for any new construction or remodeling project, prefinished hardwood flooring should be one of the last items installed.
+For best results:

+- A. The jobsite should be monitored for consistent, normal room temperature between 60°-80°F. - B. The jobsite should be monitored for relative humidity between 35%-55%. - C. Acclimate as necessary. - 1.
 Failure to maintain proper temperature and humidity levels may cause damage to your Garrison Collection hardwood floor.
-Such damage would not be covered under Garrison Collection limited warranty.
-Garrison Collection hardwood floors must not be stored directly on concrete or near outside walls.
-It is not recommended to install Garrison Collection hardwood flooring in areas subject to repeated moisture, such as bathrooms or laundry rooms.

-Garrison Collection hardwood floors are recommended for interior and residential on grade or above grade applications.
-If installing your hardwood flooring below grade, such as a basement, a floating installation is recommended along with proper consideration for possible moisture issues, including the use of a fully warranted moisture barrier between the subfloor and the Garrison Collection hardwood floor product.
+Such damage would not be covered under Garrison Collection limited warranty. - D. Garrison Collection hardwood floors must not be stored directly on concrete or near outside walls. - E. It is not recommended to install Garrison Collection hardwood flooring in areas subject to repeated moisture, such as bathrooms or laundry rooms. - F. Garrison Collection hardwood floors are recommended for interior and residential on grade or above grade applications. - G. If installing your hardwood flooring below grade, such as a basement, please see the following recommendation: - 1.
+A floating installation is recommended along with proper consideration for possible moisture issues, including the use of a fully warranted moisture barrier between the subfloor and the Garrison Collection hardwood floor product.